-Prior to your first Pre-Application consultation, you will be given a questionnaire and list of required items that you must bring to your appointment.
+Prior to your first Pre-Application consultation, you will need to complete the questionnaire and list of required items (pre-application) that you must bring to your appointment.
 These materials will allow us to determine what your final Use Permit and Annual License application submittal packages should contain.
-If you come to your scheduled appointment missing any of the required items, you will be sent away and will lose your place in line.
+If you come to your scheduled appointment missing required items, you may be sent away.